Course Outline

 - Encryption types and definitions

-- Symmetric-key algorithm.
-Block and Stream Cyphers.
+- Symmetric-key algorithms – Block and Stream Ciphers.

 - Public-key cryptography.